The Benefits of Vitamin C: Why Your Child Needs It

-Vitamin C, also known as ascorbic acid, is a vitamin found in specific food sources, such as citrus fruits, berries, potatoes and peppers.
-You can also find Vitamin C as a dietary supplement.
+Vitamin C, also known as ascorbic acid, is a vitamin found in many common foods like citrus fruits, apples, berries, potatoes and peppers.
+It’s also readily available as a dietary supplement.

-Diagnosis of vitamin C deficiency requires special blood tests, but the main condition caused by deficiency of vitamin C is known as scurvy, and it’s currently very rare.
-Scurvy was described by the ancient Egyptians, and it was a leading cause of death during long ship voyages in the industrial revolution era.
+Diagnosing vitamin C deficiency requires special blood tests.
+But the main condition caused by deficiency of vitamin C is scurvy, which is very rare.
+Scurvy was described by the ancient Egyptians and in pirate stories, as it was a leading cause of death during long ship voyages in the industrial revolution era.

 People with scurvy may have small brown spots on the skin, roughening of the skin, thickening of the gums and bleeding from the mucous membranes.
 They also may have a feeling of weakness or discomfort, emotional changes, poor wound healing, bone pain, and in late stages, jaundice, nerve involvement and convulsions.

-It’s on this basis that some physicians recommend vitamin C for the common cold, and given the safety profile and the low cost, it may be OK to take a short course of vitamin C during a cold – but this should be discussed with your physician.
+“Given how safe and relatively inexpensive vitamin C is, it may be alright to give your child a short course of vitamin C during a cold – but this should be discussed with your child’s physician,” he says.